limbernie/limbernie.github.io/_posts/2018-02-02-g0rmint-walkthrough.md

 ![header.php](/assets/images/posts/g0rmint-walkthrough/g0rmint-9.png)

-Looking at the HTML source code of this page, one of the CSS proved interesting - `style.css`:
+Looking at the HTML source code of this page, one of the CSS proved interesting - `style.css`.

 ```
 /*